 Trumpet, trombone, and saxophone auditions for the Morton Schiff Jazz Ensemble will take place on Monday, August 28, from 2-5 p.m. in 202 Shaffer Art Building.
 Rhythm section auditions will take place on Monday, August 28, from 6:30-8 p.m. in 201 Shaffer Art Building.
 Trumpet, trombone, and saxophone auditions will include a self-prepared jazz selection, jazz sight-reading, and improvisation.
 Rhythm section auditions will include chart reading and improvisation in a small-group setting.
 Sign-up sheets for auditions will be posted outside 202 Shaffer Art Building during Opening Weekend.
 If you have questions about auditions, contact Professor John Coggiola at firstname.lastname@example.org.

-Auditions for Windjammer will be held on Monday, August 28, from 3-5 p.m. in 201 Shaffer Art Building.
+Auditions for SU Vocal Jazz will be held on Monday, August 28, from 3-6 p.m. in 201 Shaffer Art Building.
 The audition will consist of a jazz standard as prepared by the singer, sight-singing, range check, and tonal memory exercises.
-If you have questions about auditions, contact Professor Jeffrey Welcher at email@example.com.
+Contact Professor Welcher at email@example.com to set up a time slot.

 Jazz Combo, jazz/funk combo, and rock band